Lotus: send and receive FIL

 FIL pays an additional fee based on its gas usage.
 Gas and fees are explained in the How Filecoin Works guide.
 By default, Lotus automatically sets all the necessary values.
 However, you may want to use the

 send command to avoid surprises when network congestion is high.
 For more information about messages and fees, see the Message Pool guide and Gas fees sections.

-You can export and re-import a wallet, including to a different Lotus node, with:
+You can export and re-import a wallet, including a different Lotus node.
+Use

 lotus wallet import wallet.private

 ~/.lotus/keystore/ ├── MF2XI2... ├── MRSWMYLVNR... ├── NRUWE4BSOA... ├── O5QWY3DFOQWWMM3RNZSXI6TKOJYHQYTMMQZHQNDBNRY... └── O5QWY3DFOQWWMM3VOBZHAZLCOIZGINLDMRZWWNLMNJS...